Are your salespeople prepared for the unique challenges of virtual selling?

 The virtual buying experience can be highly distracting.
 To capture and keep people’s attention, your sales deck needs significantly more animation, movement, and slides to overcome your prospect’s “stimulation threshold.”

-In fact, research from Memzy (a Corporate Visions company) shows you need roughly three times the number of slides to communicate the same amount of information in a virtual conversation.
+In fact, our research shows you need roughly three times the number of slides to communicate the same amount of information in a virtual conversation.

-Get the proven science behind unforgettable sales presentations in the e-book, Impossible to Ignore.
+Get the proven science behind unforgettable sales presentations in the webinar, The Keys to a Great Remote Sales Presentation.